For many people, the hardest section of the IELTS Speaking exam is Part 2 because you have to talk continuously for 2 minutes.

 On this page, I'm going to help you with a specific issue that many students struggle with, that is, how to begin your talk.

 I’ve said many times on this website that you should never try to memorise answers for the IELTS Speaking exam.
 However, it is a good idea to create and practise a few opening phrases that can be adapted for use with a wide range of topics.
-Use this first sentence to introduce your talk.
+Use one of these in your first sentence to introduce your talk.

 Here are some ideas for phrases that are easy to learn and include in an opening sentence.